BUGS-NYU/nyu-cs-wiki/README.md

 - Opportunities (doing well career-wise or with research)
 - Social (fun activities)

 BUGS@NYU believes these resources should be available to the CS community at NYU both at CAS and Tandon for students to prepare for their career.
-Please help by creating posts to better NYU CS community!
+Please help by creating posts to better the NYU CS community!

 ## 👨‍💻👩‍💻 Contributing